nikodevv/quickData/README.md

 	}
 ```

 Where `2017Q1` refers to the first financial quarter of Snap Inc's 2017 financial year.
+Annual filings keys are of the following form: '2017FY'.

+### Full

 ## Disclaimer
 The author assumes no responsibility or liability for any errors, inaccuracies, or omissions in the data generated or output by quickData, nor any responsibility or liability for investment or business descicions made on said data.
 The information provided by quickData is provided on an “as is” basis with no guarantees of completeness, accuracy, usefulness or timeliness.